 Jotham Meaning and Origin

 A Hebrew name from the Old Testament meaning: “the lord is perfect.”
-The name Jotham is of Hebrew origin and has biblical roots.
+The name Jotham has biblical roots.
 It is derived from the Hebrew name “Yotam,” which means “God is perfect” or “God is upright.”
 In the Bible, Jotham is the name of several individuals, including a king of Judah who ruled from approximately 750 to 731 BC.
 Jotham is mentioned in the Books of Kings and Chronicles as a righteous and prosperous king who implemented various reforms during his reign.
 It is not as widely popular as some other biblical names, but it has a strong and meaningful sound.
 Some possible variations or related names of Jotham include Joatham, Yotam, and Jothan.

 Names similar to Jotham: